vanessabtec/studious-journey/README.md

 Hi, everybody.

 I am a new GitHub user.
-So, let's start
+So, let's start to code